Ghilt/Rabbit/README.md

 ## Syntax

-Instructions in Bitopiary are one character, almost all characters are considered instructions.
+Instructions in Rabbit~ are one character, almost all characters are considered instructions.
 It is possible to write erroneous syntax but it is not as easy as in other languages.
 This is of course not really a good thing, which is somewhat fitting for this language.

 There are four default input modes for instructions:
  - Intrinsic: The instruction defaults to a set integer value unless followed by a integer value, then that is taken as input instead